Nitrogen Dioxide Sterilization Technology

 |Chamber Temperature||18°C - 30°C|

-Materials Compatibility – Many Medical Device Materials
+Compatible with Medical Device Materials

 NO2 is less oxidative than traditional oxidizing sterilants like hydrogen peroxide and peracetic acid.
 Noxilizer has tested many medical device materials including metals, polymers, bioresorbables and adhesives.
 Compatible materials showed no increase in cytotoxic response.
 The true room temperature performance of the Noxilizer process allows temperature sensitive materials to be processed.
-Each device will be evaluated individually.

 |Incompatible Materials||Design Alternatives|